Dr. Cooper's 8 Healthy Steps

 Check out the Nutrition Bites section for great articles by our registered dietitian nutritionists on a host of topics.
 We also offer some of our favorite healthy recipes.
-But if you need individualized, expert advice, learn more about our Cooper Clinic Nutrition Services.
+But if you need individualized, expert advice, learn more with Cooper Clinic Nutrition.

 Exercise most days of the week.
 This health guideline is how Cooper got started.
 It’s our claim to fame.
 Drum roll, please… Participate in moderate physical activity a collective 30 minutes a day, five days a week.
 That’s it.
 Now let’s break it down: